c4a8-web/shared-components/README.md

 ## Jekyll

-In your Jekyll configuration you need to add the path to the `shared-components` folder like this:
+In your Jekyll configuration the `_config.yml` you need to add the path to the `shared-components` folder like this:

 ```
 shared_components_path: _includes/shared-components